palladius/app-mod-workshop-set-by-step/workshop-steps/70-cloud-functions-and-gemini/README.md

 * **[Cloud Run Functions](https://cloud.google.com/functions)** (familiarly known as `lambdas`).
 * [Cloud Composer](https://cloud.google.com/composer/docs/concepts/overview).
 Basically Google version of [Apache Airflow](https://airflow.apache.org/), also great for [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)s.

 In this exercise, we'll delve into Cloud Function to achieve a quite spectacular result.
-And we will provide an optional add-on for you.
+And we will provide optional exercises for you.

+Note that sample code is provided under `.solutions/`.

 ## Set up a Cloud function (🐍 python)